JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 {}
 ```

-Copying oscillators means copying wave tables.
-It may be expensive.
-In order to prevent from accidentally copying an oscillators I declared their copy constructor and copy assignment operator as `delete`d [2].
+Copying oscillators means copying wave tables; it may be expensive.
+In order to prevent from accidentally copying an oscillator, I declared their copy constructor and copy assignment operator as `delete`d [2].

 Specifying one of the constructors prevents the default generation of other constructors.
-I want to be able to `std::move` my oscillators so I marked the move constructor and move assignment operator to be `default`-generated by the compiler [3].
+I want to be able to `std::move` my oscillators so I marked the move constructor and the move assignment operator to be `default`-generated by the compiler [3].

 ### Wave Table Looping